mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

   - _height_ - the image height used for writing out the svg file, default: 100
   - _width_ - the image width used for writing out the svg file, default: 100

-The follwing methods are implemented:
+The following methods are implemented:

 __tsvg demo__